BoweyLou/SupaSupa/README.md

 - Brutalist buttons with hover and active states
 - Styled form elements and modals
 - Color pickers for customizing card appearances
-- Icon selectors for choosing from a library of icons
+- Icon selectors for choosing from a library of icons, including kid-friendly categories:
+  - Chores (cleaning, bed making, dishes, etc.)
+  - School activities (homework, reading, writing, etc.)
+  - General activities (biking, cooking, movies, etc.)

 For detailed information about the brutalist design system, see [docs/BrutalistDesignSystem.md](docs/BrutalistDesignSystem.md).
+For a complete guide to available icons, see [docs/IconSelector.md](docs/IconSelector.md).

 For detailed schema information, see [docs/database_schema.md](docs/database_schema.md).
 For information about the enhanced award system, see [docs/Features/EnhancedAwardSystem.md](docs/Features/EnhancedAwardSystem.md).